Adrián Mora

-Adrián Mora Barraza (born 15 August 1997) is a Mexican professional footballer who plays as a centre-back for Liga MX club Atlas on loan from Deportivo Toluca.
+Adrián Mora Barraza (born 15 August 1997) is a Mexican professional footballer who plays as a centre-back for Liga MX club Atlas.

 Club career

 Toluca

-Mora joined Deportivo Toluca for the Apertura 2018 tournament from the team's Youth System.
+Mora joined Toluca for the Apertura 2018 tournament from the team's Youth System.
 He made his professional debut on 5 September 2019 in a Copa MX match against Tijuana, where he also scored his first professional career goal.

 On 14 September 2018, Mora made his league debut for Toluca against Veracruz.
 On that same match, he scored the first goal of his Liga MX career.

 Mora was signed by Tigres UANL for the Apertura 2019 tournament, but on 27 June 2019 he was bought back by Toluca after the team paid 2 million dollars for the player.

 International career

 Mora was part of the under-22 squad that competed at the 2019 Toulon Tournament, where Mexico finished in third in the tournament.

 Mora was called up to participate in the 2020 Summer Olympics, replacing José Juan Macías who withdrew due to injury.
 He won the bronze medal with the Olympic team.